hydure/blessed-charlotte/CONTRIBUTING.md

 If the code change results in a test failure, we will make our best effort to correct the error.
-If a fix cannot be determined and committed within 24 hours of its discovery, the commit(s) responsible _may_ be reverted, at the discretion of the committer and Puppet maintainers.
+If a fix cannot be determined and committed within 24 hours of its discovery, the commit(s) responsible _may_ be reverted, at the discretion of the committer and #blessed project maintainers.
 This action would be taken to help maintain passing states in our testing pipelines.

-The original contributor will be notified of the revert in the Jira ticket associated with the change.
-A reference to the test(s) and operating system(s) that failed as a result of the code change will also be added to the Jira ticket.
-This test(s) should be used to check future submissions of the code to ensure the issue has been resolved.

 ### Summary
-* Changes resulting in test pipeline failures will be reverted if they cannot be resolved within one business day.
+* Changes resulting in test pipeline failures maybe be reverted if they cannot be resolved.